VSCode and Docker

 It’s also convenient to share your git credentials with the container.
 If you use a credential manager, this will be automatically done for you!
 If you use ssh, you will need to mount your credentials inside the container.

-Finally, you’ll want to set up you’re favorite bash tools, including completion.
+Finally, you’ll want to set up your favorite bash tools, including completion.